Inria-Chile/awesome-ocean-ai-data/source/source.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/Inria-Chile/awesome)[![License: CeCILLv2.1](https://img.shields.io/badge/license-CeCILL--v2.1-orange)](https://cecill.info/licences.en.html)

 ## About

 This is a dataset collection the Challenge [**AI methods for determining ocean ecosystems from space: Combining genomic information, microscopic and satellite imagery**](https://oceania.inria.cl/#ai-ocean-challenge-2022) to be held in conjunction with the [**31st International Joint Conference on Artificial Intelligence and the 25th European Conference on Artificial Intelligence (IJCAI-ECAI-2022)**](https://ijcai-22.org) on July 23-29, 2022, in [Messe Wien](https://www.messecongress.at/), Vienna, Austria.

-The collection goes by listing sources for genomic, microscopic imaging and satelite data.
+The collection goes by listing sources for genomic, microscopic imaging and satellite data.
 We also list other datasets relevant to particular papers.

-It falls under the activities of [Inria Project OcéanIA](https://oceania.inria.cl).
+This compilation falls under the activities of [Inria Project OcéanIA](https://oceania.inria.cl).

+**Note:** This document will be frequently updated.
+Stay tuned!

 ## Contributing